kubas8111/DormRes/README.md

 ## Requirements

 This module requires the following modules:
-- PHP server, for example [Apache](google.com)
+- PHP server, for example Apache
 - Database server, for example MySQL.
 - or you can also use Docker container for everything

 ## Installation

-Install as you would normally install a contributed Docker
+- You can get PHP server and MySQL server installing [XAMPP](https://www.apachefriends.org/pl/index.html)
+- You can download Docker from [here](https://www.docker.com/products/docker-desktop/)

 ## Configuration